-From there, filmmakers would begin to further experiment with mixing and matching shot types not only as a way to convey emotion, but also to build pacing and tension within a scene.
+From there, filmmakers would begin to further experiment with mixing and matching shot types not only as a way to convey deep emotion, but also to build pacing and tension within a scene.
 This iconic sequence from Sergio Leone’s epic spaghetti Western film The Good, the Bad and the Ugly has long been a masterclass in shot lengths and composition.

 The final Mexican standoff between our three main characters culminates in a sequence which starts with wide (or long) shots before growing closer with medium shots, and finally settling into a rhythm of close-ups (and even extreme close-ups).

 Any film student or practitioner would be well advised to study this scene from beginning to end as it truly demonstrates how to properly build pace, tension, and suspense as so much is conveyed without any of the characters doing much more than shifting their eyes.